z3r0-k3lv1n/Cheat-Sheets/Numpy-Cheat-Sheet.md

 NumPy offers many more functions and capabilities for numerical computing.
 Check the [NumPy documentation](https://numpy.org/doc/stable/) for a comprehensive reference.

-Feel free to create a pull request and customize and format the cheat sheet according to your preferences.
+Feel free to create a pull request and customize and format this cheat sheet according to your preferences.